-The idea for writing these experiences down first came to me in the shower, probably because I was thinking about my then 87-year-old mother.
+The idea for sharing these experiences first came to me in the shower, probably because I was thinking about my then 87-year-old mother.
 She is now almost 89.

 Ever since I moved to Florida three and a half years ago, I have been facing a steady headwind of craziness when dealing with my mother.
 Some of it is completely a result of her age.
 For instance, last year, she was insistent she was days away from winning The Publisher’s Clearinghouse Sweepstakes and wanted to work Christmas Eve around that, and then there was the time when the Medical Alert bracelet people contacted my sister asking why our mother kept hitting the button (she wasn’t aware that she was.)